ladybug-tools/ladybug-web/analemma-3d/readme.md

 ### Things To Do / Road Map

+* Add ability to turn off casting and receiving of shadows whenever the sun is below the ground plane/horizon.
 * Add choice of 3D objects
 * Add the ability to change the north point based on an angle
 	* Select type of north point